OcarCampos/YtuAI/README.md

 ## Project Structure

 -   `AI-original/`: Contains the default AI scripts from the game client for reference.
--   `AI-dieter/`: Contains our modified AI configuration files.
+-   `VanilAI/`: Contains our custom AI, based on AzzyAI.
--   `vendor/`: Contains third-party code, such as the base AzzyAI.
+-   `vendor/`: Contains third-party code and other external resources.
 -   `documentation/`: Contains detailed documentation for AI configuration and tactics.
 -   `devlog/`: Contains logs of the development process.